 Reduce the size of your small trees by trimming back the outer branches 25 to 30 percent.
 You can also clean out your tree’s interior by using hand pruners to get rid of branches that aren’t producing.

 It’s especially important to know the plant material at hand!
 Certain plant types can’t recover as quickly or completely as others if pruned incorrectly.
 Some plants, like boxwood, can be shaped with hand shears or pruned with hand pruners for form.
 Other shrubs, like hydrangeas, must be pruned in the proper season (if you prune at the wrong time, you risk snipping flower-bearing branches for the coming season).

 That’s just one of many reasons to bring in the professionals.
 Neave Group’s Landscape Management professionals have the horticultural experience and all the necessary tools to get the job done right the first time.

 Spring in New York and Connecticut is the time for a good prune on all your outdoor plant life.
 Neave Group Landscape Management will remove any spent plants and reshape your existing flower beds for the best seasonal performance.

 In the summer, we’ll ensure your plant life is living up to its potential and all your beds are flourishing the way you want them to.

 And in the fall, as your landscape’s high season comes to an end, we’ll prepare it for winter by cleaning and clearing out spent flower beds, and adding fall annuals to keep things colorful as long as possible.

 Give us a call to discuss your tree trimming and shrub pruning needs this season.
-We maintain residential and commercial properties throughout New York and Connecticut.
+We maintain residential properties throughout New York and Connecticut.
 Our team welcomes your call at (845) 463-0592.
 Or, simply fill out our handy web form to the right and we’ll get in touch with you as soon as possible.